volcengine/verl/docs/advance/reward_loop.rst

 To support this feature, user-customized reward functions can be implemented as either synchronous or asynchronous.
 `RewardLoopManager` automatically determines whether the user-customized reward function is asynchronous or synchronous and handles it accordingly, ensuring that the current process remains non-blocking.
-This feature can be integrated with AgentLoop to enable sample-wise rollout and reward computation.

 Reward Model Interface
 ----------------------